 Giving Back to our Union & Communities.

 The New York City District Council Retiree's Carpenter Guild hopes your family stays heathy during these very challenging times.
-The RCG's Monthly Meetings have been postponed until further notice.
-Please check back here for updates.
+The RCG's Monthly Meetings Are On Zoom.
+Please check The Link Below To Join.
 Supporting each other, we will come out even stronger and united in the future.